-You guys know our FAVORITE personal trainer and fellow coach in the 10 in 4 Challenge, Dave Smith, right?
+You guys know our FAVORITE personal trainer, right?
 Well, today he’s sharing some fascinating info on workout intensity and doing workouts that get results.
 It might be quite different than what you’ve heard before … and he’s even got a workout for you to try!

 Why Are Your Workouts Not Working?

 When it comes to exercise, a lot of people fall into one of two groups:

 Group #1: I don’t like it.

 These people dislike working out.
 They don’t like going to the gym, they don’t like sweating, and they don’t like being sore afterwards.
 Since exercise isn’t enjoyable, they don’t make it a priority and their workouts are inconsistent.

 Group #2: It doesn’t work.